nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete INDEX…​`

 * You can delete one or more people by specifying their `INDEX`(es) in the list.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The indexes entered must be unique.

+{: .alert .alert-info}
+> :information_source: **Note:**
+>
+> If any index provided is invalid, the command will not be executed.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in EduConnect.